imagoiq/swiss-housing-cooperative-map/README.md

 # 🏘️ Swiss housing cooperative

-Project aimed at mapping and listing the buildings of housing cooperatives in Switzerland.
+Experimental project aimed at mapping and listing the housing cooperatives in Switzerland with a maximum of details.

 ## Use the data